youzan/vant/packages/vant/src/config-provider/README.md

 #### Modify Basic Variables

-- The basic variables can only be modified through the `body` selector.
+- The basic variables can only be modified through the `:root` selector.
-- The component variables can be modified through the `body` selector and `ConfigProvider` component.
+- The component variables can be modified through the `:root` selector and `ConfigProvider` component.

 #### Variables List